LA BELLE France

 On the road up to Strasbourg our last stop is in Obernai, is a typically Alsatian village where life still revolves around its market square and lots of flower decked alleyways.

 Today enjoy a full day at leisure in Strasbourg to discover la Petite France, the Kammerzell house, and the cathedral of Notre-Dame or the former “Grande Boucherie” (Old Butchers’ House).
 Strasbourg is urban Alsace at its best, a liveable city on the Rhine River with generous space devoted to pedestrians, scads of bikes, streetcars and meandering waterways.

 Transfers to airport or railway station.

-Audrey specializes in private custom tours to Europe, providing guests with delights that excite the senses that are genuine, intimate and unique experiences of France and beyond.
+Audrey specializes in custom tours and itineraries to Europe, providing guests with delights that excite the senses that are genuine, intimate and unique experiences of France and beyond.
 With a balance of culture, food, wine and stunning natural and man-made landscapes, this tour captures everything that a guest would be looking for in a French experience.
 Audrey warmly invites you to come along and experience “La Belle France”.